Go to https://analytics.google.com/ and login with your Google Account.

 Click on Start measuring.

 You’ll need to fill in some Account details about the website you want to analyze.
-Please use SYTYCD - ldap, and leave the fields checked, unless you have a specific reason to uncheck them.
+Please use Demo System - ldap, and leave the fields checked, unless you have a specific reason to uncheck them.

 Click Next to proceed to Property setup.

-So let’s go back to GTM to store the Tracking ID there.
+So let’s go back to GTM to store the Measurement ID there.

-Go to https://tagmanager.google.com/ by following the URL of by clicking the Product Switcher item at the top right of the screen.
+Go to https://tagmanager.google.com/ by following the URL or by clicking the Product Switcher item at the top right of the screen.

 Next choose Tag Manager at the bottom of the list.